 - Create a business plan that clearly states the company’s vision and mission.
 Vision is a clear projection of a greater future your business works to accomplish.
 It is what guides the company’s mission, which is how the team makes the vision a reality.

 - Explain the “Why” behind projects, tasks, goals, and metrics.
 Associate them to the large-scale purpose of the company.
-This helps create a culture where team members feel motivated and inspired by the business’s vision and mission.
+This helps create a culture where team members feel motivated and inspired by the small business’s vision and mission.

 Tip 2: Lead with a Growth Mindset